NVIDIA Vs. The Media ft. GamersNexus

 Yeah, I mean, they launched, and if I remember correctly, there were actually zero games that supported this technology.

 And the only thing available were sort of tech demos.
+And so, anyway, that was what they wanted then.

-they kind of went away, didn't that's at least as far as we know publicly, didn't try to push reviewers in a particular direction with their narrative or their editorial style.
+They kind of went away, didn't that's at least as far as we know publicly, didn't try to push reviewers in a particular direction with their narrative or their editorial style.

 Uh, and then over the last several months, we were getting this pressure of

-basically, so we do a bunch of interviews with engineers and technical people at
+basically, so we do a bunch of interviews with engineers and technical people at NVIDIA,

-And I felt they were starting to use that as a lever to be like, oh, it sure seems like you like talking to the thermal engineers.
+and I felt they were starting to use that as a lever to be like, oh, it sure seems like you like talking to the thermal engineers.
+It'd be a shame if something happened to them.

+And you did that very long one over with NVIDIA, right?
 You went and kind of looked at how the thermal stuff worked.
+Yeah, yeah, we did.

 I mean, they're great educational content.

+The engineers are awesome.
 And I've spent years working with mostly people who

 are in different departments or don't work there anymore to

-I'm like, look, we're not looking for a marketing puff piece.
+get NVIDIA on the same page.
+We're like, look, we're not looking for a marketing puff piece.

 We're looking for actual engineers who just want to talk about the stuff they make and people can learn about it.
+But it's not like, obviously, yes, it can support the product

 by nature of if it's good and the engineers explain it well, then people will like it.
+But the objective is not just.

-But the objective is not just like, come on our show and use us as a platform to sell things.
+like come on our show and use us as a platform to sell things.
+We want engineers, not marketers.

+Yeah.
 And so that was great.

 And